Salesforce Data Cleansing: Proactive and Reactive Strategies to Keep Your CRM Squeaky Clean

 • Narrow matching criteria.
 Duplicate rules can’t handle multi-criteria or fuzzy matching, so “Acme Corp” vs. “Acme Corporation” with the same domain can slip through.

 • No bulk cleanup capabilities.
-Native Salesforce tools focus on prevention, but they can’t mass-merge or fix legacy issues without manual Data Loader work.
+Native Salesforce tools focus on prevention, but they can’t mass-merge or fix legacy issues without manual work.

 • Limited rule enforcement on imports and integrations.
 Bulk list uploads, API feeds, and syncs from external tools can skip duplicate and validation checks.